xwolf-wang/rabbitmq-autocluster/README.md

   <dt>Service Name</dt>
   <dd>The name of the service to register with Consul for automatic clustering</dd>
   <dt>Service Address</dt>
   <dd>An IP address or host name to use when registering the service.
-This is useful when you are testing with a single Consul server instead of having an agent for every RabbitMQ node.
-If this is specified, the value will automatically be appended to the service ID. <em>(optional) - Added in v0.5</em></dd>
+If this is specified, the value will automatically be appended to the service ID.
+This is useful when you are testing with a single Consul server instead of having an agent for every RabbitMQ node.<em>(optional)</em></dd>
   <dt>Service Auto Address</dt>
-  <dd>Use the hostname of the current machine for the service address when registering the service with Consul.
-This is useful when you are testing with a single Consul server instead of having an agent for every RabbitMQ node.
-If this is enabled, the hostname will automatically be appended to the service ID. <em>(optional) - Added in v0.5</em></dd>
+  <dd>Use the hostname of the current machine (retrieved with `gethostname(2)`) for the service address when registering the service with Consul.
+If this is enabled, the hostname will automatically be appended to the service ID.
+This is useful when you are testing with a single Consul server instead of having an agent for every RabbitMQ node. <em>(optional)</em></dd>
   <dt>Service Auto Address by NIC</dt>
-  <dd>Use the IP address of the specified network interface controller (NIC) as the service address when registering with Consul. <em>(optional) - Added in v0.6</em></dd>
+  <dd>Use the IP address of the specified network interface controller (NIC) as the service address when registering with Consul. <em>(optional)</em></dd>
   <dt>Service Port</dt>
   <dd>Used to set a port for the service in Consul, allowing for the automatic clustering service registration to double as a general RabbitMQ service registration.